helsbels-del/Boss-Brain/README.md

 One of the messages that comes up at the end of the game is 'You have a Boss Brain!'.
 This message is slightly different in each of the levels.
 In level 1 there is 1 exclamation mark to end the message.
 In level 2, there are 2 exclamation marks and in level 3 there are 3 exclamation marks.
 This marks a greater level of achievement for the hogher levels.

+For the clear_screen function, the code I initially used only works on windows using the imported os library.
+I then changed this to a method where effectively, a number of blank lines are inserted to give the illusion of a new page at the stat of each section.
+This works well across all platforms.